 - communicate, collaborate and build relationships

-- reflect on and explain their literacy and thinking skills, using feedback to help them improve and sensitively provide useful feedback for others
+- reflect on and explain literacy and thinking skills, using feedback to help them improve and sensitively provide useful feedback for others

 - engage with and create a wide range of texts in different media, taking advantage of the opportunities offered by ICT

-In developing English language skills:
+In developing my English language skills pupils:

 - engage with a wide range of texts and develop an appreciation of the richness and breadth of Scotland’s literary and linguistic heritage

 - enjoy exploring and discussing word patterns and text structures.